-It is not easy to draw an antelope tag in Arizona, but it is far from impossible.
-For those who do draw a tag, the opportunity at shooting record book speedgoat abounds across the state.
-Twelve of the state's 42 antelope units can consistently provide bucks scoring over 80" while the rest of the units still produce bucks over 70"!
-Arizona might not have as many antelope as other states, but just because the quantity is lacking, it doesn't mean that the quality is.
+Arizona is not an easy state to draw an antelope tag... but don't let that discourage you.
+For those who do draw a tag, the opportunity at shooting record book antelope could be within reach.
+Twelve of the state's 42 antelope units can consistently provide bucks scoring over 80", and 37 units have the potential for 75"+!
+Arizona might not have as high of an antelope population as other states, but just because the quantity is lacking, it doesn't mean that the quality is.
 And with the recent 2016 change allowing a slim chance at a random tag, this state should be on your radar again for a chance at hunting some of the biggest antelope in the West.

 Higher chances for nonresidents